- What Are Dave Ramsey’s Baby Steps?

 If you have student loan debt, the first thing to do is to find out if you’re eligible for any of the forgiveness programs available.
-If not, consider refinancing with Earnest.
+If not, consider refinancing with companies like Earnest or Commonbond.
 You can lower your interest rate which can save you thousands of dollars over time.

 Baby Step 3: 3-6 Months of Expenses in Savings